 Like Burst Arts, Accel Triggers level up the more you use them.
 As Accel Triggers of a certain type level up, they unlock more of that type and the more you level an individual Accel Trigger, the more its effectiveness will increase.
 Also like Burst Arts, the max Accel Trigger level is 5.

 You can find a full list of all the Accel Triggers here:

-Engage Link is an interesting system.
-It allows you to temporarily link up with your teammates in order to gain access to a special Engage-only skill you set via the EQUIP menu.
+Engage Link allows you to temporarily link up with your teammates in order to gain access to a special Engage-only skill you set via the EQUIP menu.
 The Engage Link skills are incredibly good and players are encouraged to pick ones that accentuate their play-style or complement their teammates Engages.

 New Engage skills can be unlocked by completing the 8-Player Online Assault Missions.
 Engage skills can be purchased using EP which is earned from clearing these 8-Player Assault Missions.